Burnt by the Sun: Accolades

 The film received the Grand Prix at the 1994 Cannes Film Festival, and the Academy Award for Best Foreign Language Film.
 The Academy Award was voted on by attendees of the academy preview screening, since Burnt by the Sun was not in theatres in the U.S. at the time, and only attendees had seen all five nominated films.
 Roger Ebert criticized the award as the result of "the Academy's flawed rules", alleging "A publicist merely has to be sure to invite everyone friendly to the film, while leaving it up to others to find their own way".
 Both Nikita and Nadezhda Mikhalkov went on stage to accept the Academy Award.

 Legacy

-Nikita Mikhalkov directed and reprised his role as Sergei Petrovich Kotov in his sequel, Burnt by the Sun 2.
+Nikita Mikhalkov directed and reprised his role as Sergei Petrovich Kotov in his 2010 and 2011 sequels, Burnt by the Sun 2: Exodus and Burnt by the Sun 3: The Citadel.
 It competed for the Palme d'Or at the 2010 Cannes Film Festival.
 Oleg Menshikov and Nadezhda Mikhalkova also reprised their roles from the original film.

 Playwright Peter Flannery adapted the film as a stage drama by the same name.
 It opened at the National Theatre, London, in March 2009.
 The cast included the Irish actor Ciarán Hinds as General Kotov, Rory Kinnear as Mitya, and Michelle Dockery as Maroussia.